jamiebutterworth2016/next.js/start.md

-Next.js is a fullstack React framework.
+Next.js is a fullstack React framework - an extension of React.
 Simplifies building fullstack apps with React.